Attensi uses digital simulation to bring future to life with effective, flexible, user-friendly training

 Attensi teams up with Ardoq to create practical, playable scenarios which help customers grasp the rich potential of New Enterprise Architecture

-OSLO, Norway, May 04, 2023 (GLOBE NEWSWIRE) -- Attensi is working with Norwegian pioneer, Ardoq, in New Enterprise Architecture - data-driven, cloud-based business solutions - which is using computer game-style simulations to help customers automate and collaborate, and to make more agile decisions with the leading SaaS (Software as a Service) enterprise architecture tool.
+COLOGNE, Germany, May 09, 2023 (GLOBE NEWSWIRE) -- Attensi is working with Norwegian pioneer, Ardoq, in New Enterprise Architecture - data-driven, cloud-based business solutions - which is using computer game-style simulations to help customers automate and collaborate, and to make more agile decisions with the leading SaaS (Software as a Service) enterprise architecture tool.

 Ardoq is meeting a challenge experienced by all visionaries.
 How does it explain its work to clients when it is something entirely new and unfamiliar?